Introduction of the most rare diseases in the world

 Prevalence and Classification

-Genetic vs. Acquired Diseases
+Genetic and Acquired Diseases

 Notable Most Rare Diseases in the World